yalmip/yalmip.github.io/yalmip/tutorials/globaloptimization.md

 +   1 Finishing.
 Cost: -2.9671 Gap: 2.5207e-009%
 ````

-!!
-Nonconvex polynomial programming
+### Nonconvex polynomial programming

-The global solver in YALMIP primarily meant for bilinear programs, but a pre-processor is capable of transforming higher order problems to bilinear programs.
+Polynomial programs are transformed to to bilinear programs.
 As an example, the variable '''x'^3^'y'^2^'''' will be replaced with the the variable '''w''' and the constraints '''w == uv''', '''u == zx''', '''z == x'^2^'''', '''v == y'^2^''''.
 This is done automatically if the global solver is called with a higher order polynomial problem.
-Note that this conversion is rather inefficient, and only very small problems can be addressed using this simple approach.
+With this transformation, standard bilinear envelopes can be used in the creation of the relaxations for computing lower bounds.

 ````matlab
 sdpvar x y
 F = [x^3+y^5 <= 5, y >= 0];